linearregression/exopose/README.md

 `exopose` is a simple application that leverages [`exometer`](https://github.com/Feuerlabs/exometer) in such a way that can be integrated as an unique Erlang application in any Erlang application.

-Given the described [Operational Metrics](https://github.com/layerhq/docs/blob/operational_metrics/infra/metrics/README.md) document,  `collectd` is the daemon that glues stats collection tools such Exometer, and Kafka broker.
-Therefore, `exopose` includes default configuration for `exometer` where `exometer_report_collectd` reporter is pre-configured.
-That config includes definitions of Erlang VM metrics,
+`exopose` includes default configuration for `exometer` where `exometer_report_collectd` reporter is pre-configured.
+That config includes the following definitions of Erlang VM metrics,

 ```erlang
 {predefined,